alepolidori/astricon-2018/README.md

 ## Client demo: HTML5 SIP Phone WebRTC

-Here is the demo of the [HTML5 SIP Phone WebRTC](https://github.com/alepolidori/janus-webrtc-phone) showed during the talk and the how to run your own private [NethServer VoIP PBX.](https://github.com/alepolidori/howto-nethserver-voip-pbx)
+Here is the demo of the [HTML5 SIP Phone WebRTC](https://github.com/alepolidori/janus-webrtc-phone) showed during the talk and how to use it with your own private [NethServer VoIP PBX.](https://github.com/alepolidori/howto-nethserver-voip-pbx)